 A word about imports.
 We try to lean the inventory toward products Made in the USA, but imported items are a fact of life today.
 Many old and recognizable brand names are now either importing their products or having their manufacturing or assembly done overseas.
-There are some countries we have absolutely no issue with, and there are some countries we simply do not trust, and the issue hinges on quality of materials, quality of manufacturing, and quality control in general, and, especially for hand made products, the level of craftsmanship.
+There are some countries we have absolutely no hesitation with, but there are some countries we simply do not trust, and the issue hinges on quality of materials, quality of manufacturing, and quality control in general, and, especially for hand made products, the level of craftsmanship.
 If the manufacturing process is good, and if the the quality control ensures a consistently high level product, then there is no problem importing from them.
-Taiwan is one such country, and we offer a number of product lines manufactured there: Smith and Wesson knives, some Ka-Bar knives, and NDuR compasses are a few.
+Taiwan is one such country, and we offer a number of product lines manufactured there: Smith and Wesson knives, some Ka-Bar knives, and NDuR compasses are a few examples.
 We also offer a number of products made in Europe: Aitor and Muela are high quality Spanish knife makers, Snugpak in England is a top of the line commercial and military issue camp and pack gear maker, Esbit stoves and gear from Germany, and of course Swiss Army Knives from Victorinox and Wenger.
 Condor Tool & Knife in El Salvador, originally started by an old established company from Solingen Germany and now part of Imacasa, is one of our core lines, producing excellent quality, hard working, and reasonably priced edged tools made on German equipment using German and English steels.
 Both U.S.-made and imported products are constantly evaluated for functionality and reliability, and only the ones that “make the cut” remain in our inventory listing.
 Knives were used in these examples, but the same principle extends to other tools, optics, water filters, camp gear, etc.

 2. Our Warranty.